Whānau, Individuals, Communities

 Of course, sometimes our sense of wellbeing might feel strong, and sometimes it might not – and that’s okay.
 That’s a completely normal part of being human.
 Doing the things that make you feel good is a useful tool to help you manage the ups and downs of life.

-Each day of MHAW was inspired by one of the five aspects of Te Whare Tapa Whā – a model of health that describes health as a wharenui/meeting house and that helps us to identify where we need extra support.
+Each day of MHAW in 2020 was inspired by one of the five aspects of Te Whare Tapa Whā – a model of health that describes health as a wharenui/meeting house and that helps us to identify where we need extra support.
 Learn more about Te Whare Tapa Whā.